-Just like extensions on your hair, lash extensions have the same concept -where you add fake lashes and combine it with your own.
+Just like extensions on your hair, lash extensions have the same concept -where you add fake lashes and combine them with your own.

-What we’re looking for is fuller, longer, voluminous and more curved lashes.
-Day and night even without having to touch-up your makeup.
-Lash extensions have become quite popular because they are practical and quite convenient, after your extensions you can forget about applying mascara all the time.
+What we’re looking for are fuller, longer, voluminous, and more curved lashes.
+Day and night, even without having to touch up your makeup.
+Lash extensions have become quite popular because they are practical and quite convenient; after your extensions, you can forget about applying mascara all the time.

 What to Expect from all Types of Eyelash Extensions?

-Extra benefits of eyelash extensions aside from longer, fuller and more voluminous curled lashes, you can expect your eyes to be more defined, which really impacts the way you look.
+Extra benefits of eyelash extensions aside from longer, fuller, and more voluminous curled lashes, you can expect your eyes to be more defined, impacting how you look.

 You can also expect a boost of your confidence, not to mention the time you’ll be saving on your makeup routine.

 Is it okay to also wear mascara?

-Now we said you won’t be needing mascara with your eyelash extension, however it can be done.
-Experts recommend however to use it on the tips of the extensions and with a very light hand.
+We said you wouldn’t need mascara with your eyelash extension; however, it can be done.
+Experts recommend using it on the tips of the extensions and with a very light hand.